Fliplet/fliplet-cli/docs/API/fliplet-oauth2.md

 *Note: The service name as configured through `Fliplet.OAuth2.configure()` is passed to `Fliplet.OAuth2()` to make sure the correct connection configurations are used.*

-The Fliplet OAuth2 library will manage authentication tokens and any token refreshing (if supported) before making API calls.
-If the token is invalid or missing, the user will be redirected to the login page with a `tokenInvalid=true` or `tokenMissing=true` query parameter respectively.
+The Fliplet OAuth2 library will manage authentication tokens and any token refreshing (if configured) before making API calls.

 The login page can process these query parameters via `Fliplet.Navigate.query` to customize the user experience accordingly.